 2. Fort Wayne, Indiana

 Moving to Ft.
 Wayne may be the ticket if you’re after all four seasons and a low cost of living.
-Expect to pay about $700 to rent and just $1,000 to own in this little city of about 430,000.
+Expect to pay about $788 to rent in this little city of about 409,000.
+The median home price is just over $155,000.

 According to the City of Ft.
 Wayne, Fort Wayne’s the second-largest city in the state.
 It also has thousands of acres of space dedicated to parks and recreation for people of all ages.